Tampa Paternity Lawyer Ready to Help You

 When the mother and father of a child are married, the mother’s husband is presumed to be the biological father of the child, although this may be refuted.

 However, when a child is born out of wedlock, the mother is the natural, legal custodian of the child, and the biological father of the child does not have legal rights until paternity has been established.
+Pursuant to new legislation that went into effect July 1, 2023 once Paternity has been established, the unwed father has just as much rights and responsibilities to the child as the mother does.

 Similarly, there is no legal obligation for the father of a child born out of wedlock to pay child support until paternity of the child has legally been established.